 Maggie has been a nurse for 21 years, 16 of those as a Women’s Health Nurse Practitioner.
-She has primarily worked with underserved populations in Omaha, Seattle and San Francisco.
+She has primarily worked with underserved populations in Omaha, Seattle and San Francisco, and current serves as a Nurse Navigator with the Breast Health Center at California Pacific Medical Center.
 Her volunteer work has included, but isn’t limited to, the Nebraska Health System Bone Marrow Transplant Unit, the 45th Street Homeless Youth Program in Seattle, UCSF Advanced Health Practitioner Advisory Board, Youth Speaks, and San Francisco Day School.
 Maggie’s devotion to nursing and her community connect with the core values of Breakthrough: collaboration, excellence, gratitude, perseverance and responsibility.
 She earned a BSN from the University of Nebraska Medical Center and a MSN from the University of Washington.
-She and her husband, Mani, have two children attending San Francisco Day School.
+She has a child attending SF Day School, as well as a recent graduate.

-Lucy is the Product Lead at Oculus VR for the Rift software platform and is passionate about building the future of work through virtual reality.
+Lucy is a Career and Executive Coach.
+She was previously the Product Lead at Oculus VR for the Rift software platform and is passionate about building the future of work through virtual reality.
 Her career has spanned across functions such as growth, product management, business strategy, data analytics, finance, investor relations, and brand marketing as well as industries across tech (Facebook, LinkedIn), finance (Bank of America Merrill Lynch), professional services (Gap International consulting), and consumer packaged goods (Procter & Gamble).
-In her spare time, she loves traveling and coaching people to build their professional brands and land their dream jobs.
 Lucy graduated with a B.A. in Global Affairs from Yale University.

 Courtney worked in international development for a decade, serving as a program officer for The Asia Foundation and consultant for the International Rice Research Institute.
 She has a B.A. in Foreign Affairs from the University of Virginia and a joint M.S. degree in Agricultural Economics and International Agricultural Development from the University of California, Davis.
 She has co-authored two English-Vietnamese dictionaries and has also translated the work of several Vietnamese authors into English.
 She is a board member of the non-profit Viet Historical Preservation Foundation, which records oral histories of Vietnamese Americans, and also serves as a mentor for the New Leader Scholarship Program.

-Jenny is Community Education and Communications Manager at San Francisco Child Abuse Prevention Center.
+Jenny is Associate Director of Strategic Partnerships and Policy at Safe & Sound.
 She was previously a senior staff attorney with Public Advocates, a civil-rights and policy advocacy organization, and has consulted with Glide’s Family, Youth and Childcare Center, among other organizations.
 She serves on several non-profit boards, including Community Initiatives, Hedge Funds Care, The Little School, and San Francisco Day School.
 Ms. Pearlman graduated cum laude from Georgetown Law Center and received a degree in International Politics from Georgetown University.

-Aarti is a Senior Manager at Glassdoor where she defines strategy for the sales teams serving Glassdoor’s Enterprise and Small Medium Business customers.
+Aarti is Head of Sales Strategy and Operations at Canva.
+She previously served in leadership roles at Uber and Glassdoor.
 Over the course of her career she has worked in Finance, Management Consulting and Strategy/Operations across three continents, and speaks fluent French and Spanish.
 She has a bachelors degree in Chemical Engineering from the Indian Institute of Technology, New Delhi, and an M.B.A with honors from The University of Chicago Booth School of Business.
 In her free time, she enjoys mentoring high school students, practicing yoga, training on circus apparatus and hiking around the Bay Area.